weleoka/kaica_dun/README.md

-# Assignment III - KaicaDungeon
+# Kaica Dungeon - adventure game
 This is a dungeon adventure game for the java VM.
 It uses Java Persistance API via Hibernate.
 Current build engine is Gradle and with mavenCentral repositories for dependency sourcing.

 # Documentation
 This application uses a persistance system based on the JPA specifications called Hibernate.
 It also uses a transaction management implementation included in the Spring framework.

-To compile the program for the HSQL database it is necessary to manually switch out the dataSourceBeans.
+To compile the program as a standalone application see instructions in documentation.

 ### Service classes
 The service classes have the following responsibilities, as well as for certain processes.

-#### GameService
-- Avatars
-- Dungeons

-#### MovementService
-- Avatars
+GameService - Avatars & Dungeons
-- Rooms

-#### CombatService
-- Avatars
+MovementService - Avatars & Rooms
-- Monsters

-#### ActionEngineService
-- Monsters
+CombatService - Avatars & Monsters
-- Directions
+ActionEngineService - Monsters & Directions

-#### UserService
-- Users and the authentication.
+UserService - Users and the authentication

 ### Setup for development - manual